& Bourke bags sold for between $200-$380 in the 1980s and 1990s which invited

 AWL bags (early 1980s) usually will have:

-1986, the red, white and blue tags were sewn as tabs inside the bag in conjunction
+the mid to late 1980s red, white and blue tags were sewn inside the bag in conjunction

 in the AWL collection (1983-1990s)